 The auction rate securities the Company holds are generally long-term debt instruments that historically provided liquidity through a Dutch auction process through which interest rates reset every 28 to 35 days.
 Beginning in February 2008, auctions of the Company s auction rate securities portfolio failed to receive sufficient order interest from potential investors to clear successfully, resulting in failed auctions.
 The principal associated with failed auctions will not be accessible until a successful auction occurs, a buyer is found outside of the auction process, the issuers redeem the securities, the issuers establish a different form of financing to replace these securities or final payments come due according to contractual maturities ranging from approximately 22 to 36 years.
-The entire amount of auction rate securities is reflected as noncurrent assets on the Company s Condensed Consolidated Balance Sheets as of April 4, 2009 and January 3, 2009.

 During the third quarter of 2008, state and federal regulators reached settlement agreements with both of the brokers who advised the Company to purchase the auction rate securities currently held by the Company.
 The settlement agreements with the regulators were intended to eventually provide liquidity for holders of auction rate securities.
-On November 13, 2008, the Company entered into a settlement with UBS AG (UBS) to provide liquidity for the Company s \$7.6 million auction rate securities portfolio held with a UBS affiliate.
-Pursuant to the terms of the Settlement, UBS issued to the Company Auction Rate Securities Rights (ARS Rights), allowing the Company to sell to UBS its auction rate securities held in accounts with UBS and UBS affiliates at par value at any time during the period beginning June 30, 2010 and ending July 2, 2012.
+On November 13, 2008, the Company entered into a settlement with UBS AG ( UBS ) to provide liquidity for the Company s \$7.6 million auction rate securities portfolio held with a UBS affiliate.
+Pursuant to the terms of the Settlement, UBS issued to the Company Auction Rate Securities Rights ( ARS Rights ), allowing the Company to sell to UBS its auction rate securities held in accounts with UBS and UBS affiliates at par value at any time during the period beginning June 30, 2010 and ending July 2, 2012.
 As consideration for the issuance of the ARS Rights, the Company (1) released UBS from all claims for damages (other than consequential damages) directly or indirectly relating to UBS s marketing and sale of auction rate securities, and (2) granted UBS the discretionary right to sell or otherwise dispose of the Company s auction rate securities, provided that the Company is paid the par value of the auction rate securities upon any disposition.